-Each year, the Department of Art History offers Rice students two opportunities to study and explore some of the most impressive museums, cities and collections in the world.
+The Department of Art History offers Rice students two opportunities to study and explore some of the most impressive museums, cities and collections in the world.
 Over spring break every year, we take our HART majors on a free trip to New York to experience its museums and collections.
-Then, each May, a faculty member and an advanced Ph.D. student team up to teach a summer course in one of the greatest centers for art in the world.
-For that course (regardless of one's major) the department covers airfare, lodging and site admissions.
-You can explore some of the past and upcoming opportunities below.
+Every other summer a faculty member and an advanced Ph.D. student also team up to teach a summer course in one of the greatest centers for art in the world.
+For these programs (regardless of one's major) the department covers airfare, lodging and site admissions.